RobProductions/OpenEOS/README.md

 - **GetExchangeCodeToken()** provides the password token for the ExchangeCode Auth login type.
 - **GetSandboxID()** provides the ID of the running sandbox.
 When you give a tester a key to play your game on EGS, the Sandbox type you generated the key from will determine which build they are granted.
 For example, they can run the "Stage" version from EGS in addition to "Dev" or Live.
 When this happens, the version they click on in the launcher will determine the SandboxID passed into this argument.
 Your app may then grab this value and use it for Initialization so that the same build can be used across any sandbox. i.e. upload to Dev sandbox and push the same build to Stage.

 Do note that any of these tokens could be missing for any reason and OpenEOS will print a warning in that case.
+Notably, if the user runs the app from outside the Epic Games Store Launcher, there will be no chance for it to pass the command line arguments in.

 ## Installation